Threshold resummation for $Z$-boson pair production at NNLO+NNLL: Acknowledgements

 The factor $g_{0}$ is independent of the Mellin variable, whereas the threshold enhanced large logarithms ($\ln^{i} N$ in Mellin space) are resummed through the exponent $G_{N}$.
 The resummed accuracy is determined through the successive terms from the exponent $G_N$ which up to NNLL takes the form,

 where $\Nbar = N \exp (\gamma_E)$.
 These coefficients are universal and only depend on the partonic flavors being either quark or gluon.
-Their explicit form can be found \textit{e.g.} \cite{Catani:2003zt,Moch:2005ba}.
+Their explicit form can be found in Refs. \cite{Catani:2003zt,Moch:2005ba}.
 In order to achieve complete resummed accuracy one also needs to know the $N$--independent coefficient $g_0$ up to sufficient accuracies.
 In particular, up to NNLL, it takes the form,

 where $\as=\frac{\alpha_s}{4 \pi}$ and $\alpha_s$ is the strong coupling constant.
 Using the universal $G_N$ and the process dependent $g_0$, resummation for two Higgs boson production in the gluon fusion channel at N$^3$LO + N$^3$LL has been achieved in \cite{AH:2022elh}.